 What ingredients go into ham and bean soup?

 You could absolutely use black or red kidney beans, but they will change the color of the soup so keep that in mind.
 If you have a “bean soup mix”, that will work too but just make sure the whole amount totals one pound.
-After the beans, there is an onion, some garlic, chopped carrots, homemade chicken stock (a must, and here’s my recipe), a smoked ham hock, a bay leaf, and some salt and pepper.
+After the beans, there is an onion, some garlic, chopped carrots, homemade chicken stock, a smoked ham hock, a bay leaf, and some salt and pepper.
 You can add dried herbs and such to your taste!